 Serra da Estrela

 Lisbon is lovely in Autumn when the sun mellows and the tree-lined streets turn honey-colored.
 One of the sunniest and liveliest capital cities in Europe, the Portuguese capital has become unexpectedly fashionable as travelers from all around the world set foot upon this historical yet cosmopolitan city.
-It’s easy to find what you’re looking for in Lisbon as the city constantly reinvents itself, while looking back on its rich history.
+It’s easy to find what you’re looking for in Lisbon as the city constantly reinvents itself while looking back on its rich history.
 Explore Lisbon, walk the city streets and its neighborhoods, go deeper into the surrounding area and attractions, from the beautiful coastline to the wine-producing countryside.
 Yes, you have read it right, near Lisbon, you will have fantastic wineries waiting with amazing wine tastings and regional delicacies.

 Sintra is at its most charming during fall, thanks to the town's beautiful parks, public gardens, and tree-lined streets, which transform into shades of reds, oranges, and yellows.
 With its rolling hills and awe-inspiring palaces, the historic resort town of Sintra seems to come straight out of a fairy tale and is a must-do side trip from Lisbon.
 The wine industry is also thriving as a result of the region's unusual wine, born of vineyards that grow in sandy soil on the coast, trained low to avoid the incessant wind that blows off the ocean.
-Local Adega Regional de Colares offers the opportunity to chat directly with the winemaker about one of the world’s singular wine regions and its wines, while enjoying them.
+Local Adega Regional de Colares offers the opportunity to chat directly with the winemaker about one of the world’s singular wine regions and its wines while enjoying them.

 Serra da Arrábida

 Serra da Arrábida mountain ridge stretches along the southeastern coast of the Setúbal Peninsula.
 It is located on the opposite bank of the River Tejo - a short 45-minute drive away from the city of Lisbon - and is a very popular destination due to the natural landscapes, particularly its green, lofty mountains edged by a long coastline of golden beaches.
-While visiting this region, also visit its main wine producers in the region: Quinta da Bacalhôa and José Maria da Fonseca Company.
-The first is an innovative winery, palace and museum, which stands on a former royal estate dating back to the 15th century, complete with a formal miniature maze, a large pond, and vines within its walls.
-Five minutes away, are the original headquarters of José Maria da Fonseca, a family-owned company and the oldest producer of Muscat, the sweet dessert wine this region's is known for.
+While visiting this region, also visit its main wine producers, like Quinta da Bacalhôa and José Maria da Fonseca Company.
+The first is an innovative winery, palace, and museum, which stands on a former royal estate dating back to the 15th century, complete with a formal miniature maze, a large pond, and vines within its walls.
+Five minutes away, are the original headquarters of José Maria da Fonseca, a family-owned company and the oldest producer of Muscat, the sweet dessert wine this region is known for.

 Covering over 100 km (62 miles), from Porto Covo in the Alentejo, to Burgau in the Algarve, it is protected by the South West Alentejo and Costa Vicentina National Park and is the best-preserved in Europe.
 Away from the busy coastal resorts, it's a timeless, uncrowded, wildly beautiful place.
 By the fall, holidaymakers are long gone and, aside from surfers riding some of the best waves in the country, you'll have these spectacular beaches to yourself, where you can relax and savor the contact with nature in the best way possible.

 As the summer crowds depart, tranquility returns to the Algarve.
 While the summer months are the height of the season, September, and even October, are some of the best months to visit the region.
 The weather is still warm enough for a day at the beach, yet fall colors are starting to erupt and a cool breeze blows in the evening.
-Also, make some time to travel inland, where you'll find an entirely different Algarve - whitewashed quaint villages and lush woodland.
+Also, take some time to travel inland, where you'll find an entirely different Algarve - whitewashed quaint villages and lush woodland.
 Enjoy the beach, but also discover the best places that offer great food, fantastic wine tasting, golfing, and sightseeing.